tonyx/mouseinabox/README.md

         | Right
         | Forward
 ```

-The orientation of the mouse:
+The orientation of the mouse are:
 ```
     type Orientation =
         | South